Story first — kill your darlings!?

 An objective look at your darlings

-In order to identify the “darlings” and which to kill off, writers need objective eyesmagnifying_glass_bible_bibliology They are those of beta-readers or editors, and, firstly, they can be your own fresh eyes after a long break during which the story is put away.
+In order to identify the “darlings” and which to kill off, writers need objective eyes.
+They are those of beta-readers or editors, and, firstly, they can be your own fresh eyes after a long break during which the story is put away.
 Sometimes after a long absence I was able to identify unnecessary “darlings” with less emotional attachment.
 But I’d highly recommend beta-readers, several of them, who may know you and your work (and “darlings”!) and can point you to places where “darlings” don’t serve the story.
 Would killing the darling improve the story as such?

 But we are reluctant to really hit “delete” on a problematic story part we put so much effort into, aren’t we?